 Intellectual engagements provide a much needed respite from business-as-usual, and engage employees in new and interesting ways.
 They create opportunities for teams to work together and solve real-world problems while also igniting their entrepreneurial potential.
 Internal hackathons serve as a great way to entice employees with experience rewards that help them further leapfrog their careers in a proactive manner.
 As a result, organizations can discover a myriad of mutual benefits for employees as well as organizations.

-In August 2020, HCL technologies announced a multi-phase hackathon aimed at collaborative tech-based solutions for COVID-19 pandemic mitigation and management.
-The HCL Better Health Hackathon served the dual aim of addressing prevention and containment, diagnosis and treatment, recovery and return, and the systemic solutions for pandemic management.
+In August 2020, HCLTech technologies announced a multi-phase hackathon aimed at collaborative tech-based solutions for COVID-19 pandemic mitigation and management.
+The HCLTech Better Health Hackathon served the dual aim of addressing prevention and containment, diagnosis and treatment, recovery and return, and the systemic solutions for pandemic management.
 It also engaged technology innovators, entrepreneurs, and problem-solvers from a global developer community to solidify the role of technology in alleviating pandemic-related challenges today and for the future.

 The final pillar of employee engagement is social engagement which is aimed at offering employees a break from the stress, monotony, and routine of normal work.
 It includes leisure activities that allow every member to relax which has been shown to promote team cohesion, coordination, and empathy.
 Such events include socialization activities like office parties, team meals, competitive games, appreciation events, and much more.
 In the pandemic scenario, social engagement has taken a whole new level of importance with millions working from home.
 Workplace engagement is highly related to building an inclusive culture driven by social bonds.